 - Beta2-Adrenergic Agonist, Long-Acting

 - Corticosteroid, Inhalant (Oral)

-Formoterol relaxes bronchial smooth muscle by selective action on beta2 receptors with little effect on heart rate.
+Formoterol: Relaxes bronchial smooth muscle by selective action on beta2 receptors with little effect on heart rate.
 Formoterol has a long-acting effect.

-Mometasone is a corticosteroid which controls the rate of protein synthesis, depresses the migration of polymorphonuclear leukocytes/fibroblasts, and reverses capillary permeability and lysosomal stabilization at the cellular level to prevent or control inflammation.
+Mometasone: A corticosteroid which controls the rate of protein synthesis, depresses the migration of polymorphonuclear leukocytes/fibroblasts, and reverses capillary permeability and lysosomal stabilization at the cellular level to prevent or control inflammation.

 Use: Labeled Indications